Samaria Gorge Walk ~ Φαράγγι Σαμαριάς

 Samaria is Fantastic - Would Recommend to Anyone FIT !

 Hi, In the 80's I had the honour of being a tour guide on Crete.
-Among other things, I used to take groups 3 times a week, down the Samaria Gorge, starting …
+Among other things, I used to take groups three times a week, down the Samaria Gorge, …

-The Samaria National Park is a large mountainous park in the centre of the White Mountains in the west of Crete.
+The Samaria National Park and UNESCO Biosphere Reserve is a large mountainous park in the centre of the White Mountains in the west of Crete.

 This walk is very popular and can be taken as an organised tour from most capitals of the island and pickups can be arranged from many of the large hotels.